Employment law – Redundancy

 - there needs to be a redundancy situation;

 - relevant employees who are likely to be affected by the redundancy need to be identified;

 - your employer should identify which individuals in management will be selecting those who are potentially to be made redundant.
 That person, or persons should be familiar with the work, skills and qualifications of the employees who could be made redundant;

-- a selection criteria for who may be made redundant should be drawn up, together with a selection pool of affected employees carrying out similar work,.
-The selection criteria needs to be transparent and objective (see examples below);
+- a selection criteria for who may be made redundant should be drawn up, together with a selection pool of affected employees carrying out similar work.
+The selection criteria needs to be transparent and objective and often relate to performance and skills (see more examples below);

 - once your employer has completed the selection criteria and identified the pool, it should undertake the selection process and invite each employee to an individual meeting to discuss whether or not they have been provisionally selected for redundancy.
 If you have been provisionally selected for redundancy, you face a real possibility of being made redundant by your employer.
 This is often the first time that you will have been notified that redundancy could be an option, and that you are “at risk”.
 You will usually be given confirmation of this in the form of a letter, and employers should make clear that no decision has yet been taken (and that you are therefore not dismissed at that stage).